vladfeigin/llm-agents-evaluation/README.md

 }
 ```

+The **"Orchestrator"** agent for generating multiple variants performs the following steps:
+1. Runs the original variant evaluation to establish baseline metrics.
+2. Creates multiple prompt variants based on the initial evaluation results.
+3. Evaluates the multiple variants.
+4. Selects the best performing variant based on the evaluation results.

 After running the evaluation orchestrator, you will have evaluation results for each configuration file.
 For example, here you can see top 5 most performing configurations after running the evaluation orchestrator: